vinujohn/CppND-Capstone-Missile-Command/README.md

     * Cannon
         * Controlled by the player
         * Can move left or right and fire a projectile
-        * Can be destroyed by invader bombs or if an invader has reach the bottom of the screen
+        * Can be destroyed by invader bombs or if an invader has reached the bottom of the screen
     * Invader/InvaderList
         * Invader made up of multiple animations including a common "destroyed" animation
         * InvaderList derives from a vector of Invaders and holds state information common to all invaders like the